 top of page

-If you are a student at KTH, you might recognise me as the principal instructor of Ethics of Medical Technology 2020-21 and an occasional seminar instructor for the Tamos course.
+If you are a student at KTH, you might recognise me as the principal instructor of Ethics of Medical Technology 2020-21 and a seminar instructor for the Tamos course.
 I was also a seminar supervisor for Philosophy of Science and Ethics and Politics of Science and Medicine at University of Cambridge.
+In Finland, I have been a Principal Instructor for courses on history and philosophy of Soviet science and technology.

-I am also one of the editors and co-founders of Jargonium, the blog for history and philosophy of chemistry.
-I also edit Chemical Intelligence newsletter for Society of History of Alchemy and Chemistry (SHAC).
+I am one of the editors and co-founders of Jargonium, blog for history and philosophy of chemistry.
+I am also an associate editor of Foundations of Chemistry.
+Aside from the above, I also edit Chemical Intelligence newsletter for Society of History of Alchemy and Chemistry (SHAC).

 Don't hesitate to drop me a line if you have any questions.
 My email is karoliina.pulkkinen [at] helsinki.fi